zero-functional/zero-functional/README.md

 This method is handled differently from the others and removed internally so the command before `to` is the actual last command.

 When the result type is given as `seq`, `array` or `list` (the latter is mapped to `DoublyLinkedList`) then the template argument can be determined automatically.
-However, when all auto detection fails, the result type may be given explicitly here - the resulting code is also a bit more efficient.
+However, when all auto detection fails, the result type may be given explicitly here - the resulting code is also a bit more efficient for the compilation process.

 ```nim
 check([1,2,3]) --> to(seq) == @[1,2,3])